foundriesio/docs/source/reference-manual/ota/targets.rst

         ---          ----
         shellhttpd   sha256:e4a7b3a31c0126d28aaf75e1b8b6e83c7afd160b110267530b8572ce192160da

-This command gives the exact details of the Target including the CI change that produced it.
+This command gives the exact details of the Target, including the CI change that produced it.

 .. _The Update Framework: